Skip to main content

 Termination of the Ice Ages

 How did the ice ages terminate?
-Contributions from the orbital forcing derived from the Milankovitch cycle play a part.
-Another factor seems to be dust derived from regolith, made by glacier movement, as mentioned above.
+Contributions from orbital forcing derived from the Milankovitch cycle also play a role.
+Another factor seems to be dust derived from regolith, produced by glacier movement, as mentioned above.
 How can that hypothesis be tested?
 Using proxies for dust, namely iron and long-chain n-alkanes (derived from plant waxes) that have been deposited in sediments.
 First, look at a graph of CO2 and temperature changes and superimpose those on iron and long-chain fatty acid levels, as shown in Figure \(\PageIndex{8}\).

 A close examination of the two vertically aligned graphs from around 120 K to 130 KYA shows that iron and n-alkane depositions are at a minimum while CO2 and temperature are peaking!
 What explains this negative correlation?
 It depends on the intimate connection of the biosphere with the nonbiological world (an arbitrary distinction).

 Iron and n-alkanes are circulated and delivered in dust.
-The long-chain alkanes, highly abundant in waxes and enriched in odd carbon number chains, were presumably derived from leaf waxes, which prevent water loss from plants, especially during higher temperatures.
-Dust deposits were first observed in geological time in the switch from the warmer Pliocene (5.3 to 2.6 MYA) to the Pleistocene (2.6 MYA to 11.7 KYA, see Fig 8 below).
-During the warmer Pliocene, the difference in global and atmospheric temperatures was lower, and with this smaller temperature gradient, winds that could globally transfer dust would be diminished.
-Also, the warmer Pliocene (5.3 to 2.6 MYA) would have more rain, which would have removed dust from the global circulation.
+The long-chain alkanes, highly abundant in waxes and enriched in odd-carbon-number chains, were presumably derived from leaf waxes, which prevent water loss from plants, especially at higher temperatures.
+Dust deposits were first observed in geological time during the transition from the warmer Pliocene (5.3 to 2.6 MYA) to the Pleistocene (2.6 MYA to 11.7 KYA; see Figure 8 below).
+During the warmer Pliocene, the difference between global and atmospheric temperatures was lower, and with this smaller temperature gradient, winds capable of globally transporting dust would be diminished.
+Also, the warmer Pliocene (5.3 to 2.6 MYA) would have had more rain, which would have removed dust from the global circulation.

-As temperatures cooled in the Pleistocene (2.6 MYA to 11.7KYA), cycles of glaciation would produce more dust-containing regolith (rocks, soil, and dust), which would be dispersed through stronger global winds from higher temperature gradients and less rain.
+As temperatures cooled in the Pleistocene (2.6 MYA to 11.7KYA), cycles of glaciation would produce more dust-containing regolith (rocks, soil, and dust) at the southern ends of the ice shield, which would be dispersed by stronger global winds driven by higher temperature gradients and less rainfall.
 Dust contains carbon (for example, long-chain fatty acids) and, perhaps more importantly, iron, which is needed for oceanic phytoplankton growth.
 Without Fe, the uptake of CO2 by phytoplankton (primary production) would not occur, leading to increased CO2 in the atmosphere.
-Stronger regional atmospheric winds would lead to increased upwelling of nutrients and deep ocean CO2.
+Stronger regional atmospheric winds would lead to increased nutrient upwelling and deep-ocean CO2 release.
 The CO2 would enter the atmosphere more readily in the absence of dust deposition of iron.

 In summary:

-- High CO2 and high temperature (lower global temperature gradients, more rain) are associated with low dust, as measured with the proxies Fe and n-alkanes).
-Low dust leads to low deposition of Fe and n-alkanes in the ocean, which decreases phytoplankton primary production, the fixing of CO2 into biomass), leading to increased CO2 movement from the ocean to the atmosphere, increasing temperature.
-This is an example of a positive feedback loop (higher temperatures leading to higher temperatures.
+• High CO2 and high temperature (lower global temperature gradients, more rain) are associated with lower dust levels, as indicated by proxies Fe and n-alkanes.
+Low dust levels lead to lower deposition of Fe and n-alkanes in the ocean, which decreases phytoplankton primary production and the fixation of CO2 into biomass.
+This leads to increased CO2 movement from the ocean to the atmosphere, increasing temperature.
+This is an example of a positive feedback loop (higher temperatures leading to higher temperatures).

-- Low CO2 and low temperature (higher global temperature gradients, stronger winds, less rain) are associated with high dust with Fe and n-alkanes deposition.
-This increases phytoplankton primary production and decreases CO2 movement from the ocean to the atmosphere in a negative feedback loop.
+• Low CO2 and low temperature (higher global temperature gradients, stronger winds, less rain) are associated with high dust deposition of Fe and n-alkanes.
+This increases phytoplankton primary production and decreases CO2 flux from the ocean to the atmosphere, forming a negative feedback loop.

 By the end of a glacial deposition cycle, dust, blown by stronger winds from higher temperature gradients, was increasingly deposited on the ice sheets.
-Along with leading to more heat absorption by the sheets, it would also decrease their reflectivity (albedo).
+In addition to increasing heat absorption by the sheets, it would also decrease their reflectivity (albedo).
 Both effects would promote ice sheet melting.
-Also, a cooler planet during glacial maximum had less precipitation, which, along with lower CO2, would lead to more plant and tree death, increasing soil erosion and desertification, both effects which would have increased dust production and its deposition on ice sheets.
+Also, a cooler planet during the glacial maximum had less precipitation, which, along with lower CO2, would lead to more plant and tree death, increasing soil erosion and desertification, both effects which would have increased dust production and its deposition on ice sheets.
 Then, when CO2 rose to 280 ppm, plant life renewed, and dust levels dropped.

 Climate change from 66 million years ago to now

-Antarctic ice core data cover the last 2 M years.
-Ocean sediment data can go back to 66 million years ago (MYA), just before the dinosaurs died after the massive asteroid impact formed the Chicxulub crater buried underneath the Yucatán Peninsula in Mexico.
+Antarctic ice core data cover the last 2 million (M) years.
+Ocean sediment data can go back 66 million years (MYA), just before the dinosaurs died following the massive asteroid impact that formed the Chicxulub crater, buried beneath the Yucatán Peninsula in Mexico.
 A brief review of geological eras, periods, and epochs is shown below in Figure \(\PageIndex{9}\)

 Figure \(\PageIndex{9}\): Geological Era, Periods and Epochs